-- 8.1.1 The investigating authority will make findings based on its investigations and determine and implement appropriate action within its sphere of responsibility. - 8.1.2 The investigating authority will keep the relevant Test Administration Authority informed as to the findings of an investigation into an alleged test incident. - 8.1.3 Test Administration Authorities will inform ACARA as to the findings of an investigation. - 8.1.4 Test Administration Authorities and ACARA will also consider and implement actions within their respective spheres of responsibility to address the findings of an investigation.
+- 8.1.1 The investigating authority will make findings based on its investigations and determine and implement appropriate action within its sphere of responsibility. - 8.1.2 The investigating authority will keep the relevant test administration authority informed as to the findings of an investigation into an alleged test incident. - 8.1.3 Test administration authorities will inform ACARA as to the findings of an investigation. - 8.1.4 Test administration authorities and ACARA will also consider and implement actions within their respective spheres of responsibility to address the findings of an investigation.

-8.2 Guidance on Stage 3 -Action and Closure
+8.2 Guidance on stage 3 - Action and closure

 8.2.1 An investigating authority's findings will determine the appropriate action/s to be implemented at the school or system level.
-These may include: no action; a review of
+These may include: no action; a review of internal procedures or processes; retraining or other support to a staff member; or punitive action.

-- internal procedures or processes; retraining or other support to a staff member; or punitive action. - 8.2.2 Investigating authorities are to advise the relevant Test Administration Authority as to its findings and proposed courses of action as soon as possible. - 8.2.3 Test Administration Authorities will forward the relevant advice from investigating authorities to ACARA on an agreed basis and may liaise with ACARA to support consistent media and messaging. - 8.2.4 Test Administration Authorities and ACARA will also consider and implement actions within their respective spheres of responsibility to address the findings of an investigation.
-This could extend to withholding student or school results or referring matters for consideration by teacher or school registration bodies. - 8.2.5 Test incidents will be published in accordance with the requirements of the Standing Council on School Education and Early Childhood (SCSEEC).
+- 8.2.2 Investigating authorities are to advise the relevant test administration authority as to its findings and proposed courses of action as soon as possible. - 8.2.3 Test administration authorities will forward the relevant advice from investigating authorities to ACARA on an agreed basis and may liaise with ACARA to support consistent media and messaging. - 8.2.4 Test administration authorities and ACARA will also consider and implement actions within their respective spheres of responsibility to address the findings of an investigation.
+This could extend to withholding student or school results or referring matters for consideration by teacher or school registration bodies. - 8.2.5 Test incidents will be published in accordance with the requirements of the Education Council.